thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Long Living Masternode Quorum (LLMQ)
 Deterministic subset of the global deterministic masternode list used to perform threshold signing of consensus-related messages

+## Mainnet

+The original and main network for Dash transactions, where transaction have real economic value.

 ## Masternode
 2nd-tier collateralized Node in the Dash P2P network, performing additional functions and forming a provision layer